ALO-NURT/alo-html-intro/README.md

 # alo-html-intro

-Simple project to learn basics of HTML and Git
+Simple project to learn basics of HTML and Git.
+Clone, pull, commit, push.